-A lot of work was carried out to gather feedback from services users and carers to ensure their views were heard.
-Their feedback was used to help shape the service specification.
-The interim service was provided by Midlands Partnership NHS Foundation Trust from 1 October 2019.
+The interim service was provided by Midlands Partnership NHS Foundation Trust (MPFT) from 1 October 2019.
 MPFT was also successful in bidding to provide the new service from the beginning of May last year.
-The new service was not a continuation of the interim service, but was provided with a 30 per cent increase in funding.
+I would like to stress that the new service was not a continuation of the interim service but was provided with a 30 per cent increase in funding.
+The service remains committed to continuing to work closely with local parent groups and other partners to ensure families are able to help develop the service in the future.

-In April 2020, the new Staffordshire and Stoke-on-Trent Wellbeing Service was launched.
+In April last year, we also saw the launch of the new Staffordshire and Stoke-on-Trent Wellbeing Service.
 It brings together existing improving access to psychological therapies (IAPT) teams in the county into one fully integrated service with a single point of access.
+This means the service will be made quicker and easier for those people experiencing common mental health problems by bringing NHS and community organisations together.